-Areas of Expertise

-Specialization in comprehensive wealth-management services for families with over \$1 million in net worth bility.
+Areas of Expertise Specialization in comprehensive wealth-management services for families with over \$1 million in net worth Other Interesting Fact One of the first fee-only advisor firms in the United States bility.
 If they have a risky portfolio that declines in value before or during a health event, they may need to liquidate assets at an inopportune time.
 This is a concern regardless of an event such as a global pandemic; any number of news stories can cause extreme volatility, which is why it is important to prepare ahead of time.